Giorgio Vanni: Biography

-1963–1995: Early beginnings, the album Tomato and Grande Cuore
+1963–1995: Early career, Tomato, and Grande Cuore

-Giorgio Vanni was born in Milan on 19 August 1963, and grew up in San Giuliano Milanese.
-He approaches to the music very early thanks to his parents which were music lovers.
-In 1976, when he was 13, he started his first band called Luti's Band.
-Two years later, he got in touch with reggae music because of Bob Marley's Babylon by Bus.
+Giorgio Vanni was born in Milan and grew up in San Giuliano Milanese.
+He discovered music at an early age through his parents, who were avid music lovers.
+In 1976, at the age of 13, he formed his first band, Luti's Band.
+Two years later, he was introduced to reggae music through Bob Marley's album Babylon by Bus.

-In 1980, he started his first professional pop-rock group called Tomato with Paolo Costa and Claudio D'Onofrio.
-Two years later they be noticed by the Italian producer Roberto Colombo.
+In 1980, Vanni formed his first professional pop-rock group, Tomato, with Paolo Costa and Claudio D'Onofrio.
+Two years later, they were discovered by Italian producer Roberto Colombo.

-In 1983, Tomato had made The Island of the Sun, sung by Giorgio under the pseudonym Iudy.
-In 1984, Tomato collaborated with Miguel Bosé on his album Bandido and with Den Harrow, Taffy and Ivan.
-He later released his first single Tam Tam in 1984, with the collaboration of Mike Ogletree, formerly the drummer from Simple Minds.
+In 1983, Tomato released The Island of the Sun, with Vanni singing under the pseudonym Iudy.
+In 1984, the band collaborated with Miguel Bosé on his album Bandido, as well as with Den Harrow, Taffy, and Ivan.
+Vanni released his first single, Tam Tam, later that year, featuring Mike Ogletree, the former drummer of Simple Minds.

-In 1987, Giorgio wrote the music of Lay Down on Me of XXX Miguel Bosé's album.
-The band had to wait for four more years to find a record company that could give an opportunity in his music.
-In 1991, after Giorgio and the band had collaborated with a lot of artists like Mango, Eugenio Finardi, Cristiano De André, Roberto Vecchioni, Pierangelo Bertoli and Tazenda, he released his first album also called Tomato produced by Mauro Paoluzzi and Angelo Carrara.
+In 1987, Vanni composed the music for the song Lay Down on Me from Miguel Bosé's album XXX.
+The band struggled for four more years to find a record label willing to give them an opportunity.
+In 1991, after collaborating with numerous artists such as Mango, Eugenio Finardi, Cristiano De André, Roberto Vecchioni, Pierangelo Bertoli, and Tazenda, Tomato released their self-titled debut album, produced by Mauro Paoluzzi and Angelo Carrara.

-In 1992, Giorgio and the band participated in the most important Italian national music competition, Sanremo Music Festival, in the "newcomer" category with the song Sai cosa sento per te.
-However Tomato didn't win for the final round.
-After said festival, the band had broken up.
+In 1992, Vanni and the band competed in the "Newcomers" category at the Sanremo Music Festival, Italy's most prestigious music competition, with the song Sai cosa sento per te.
+Although they did not reach the finals, the festival marked a turning point, and the band disbanded shortly after.

-In 1994, Giorgio then released his first solo album called Grande Cuore.
+In 1994, Vanni released his first solo album, Grande Cuore.

-1996–1998: Career breakthrough with Max Longhi and Alessandra Valeri Manera
+1996–1998: Collaboration with Max Longhi and Alessandra Valeri Manera

-He met up with musician Max Longhi.
-In 1996 they began to work together on televised music-related programs (i.e. Generazione X on Italia 1) and jingles.
-They also provided arrangements for advertising campaigns like Always Coca Cola, in which Giorgio sings the jingles, along with Dietorelle, Q8 and Brooklyn.
+Vanni met musician Max Longhi in 1996, and the two began collaborating on television music programs (such as Generazione X on Italia 1) and commercial jingles.
+They arranged music for advertising campaigns for major brands including Coca-Cola (singing the "Always Coca-Cola" jingle), Dietorelle, Q8, and Brooklyn.

-In 1998, Giorgio and Max wrote Buone verità for Laura Pausini's album La mia risposta.
-The song was also translated in Spanish with the title of Una gran verdad.
+In 1998, Vanni and Longhi wrote Buone verità for Laura Pausini's album La mia risposta.
+The song was also recorded in Spanish as Una gran verdad.

-Vanni and Longhi met up with the leader of Mediaset television, Alessandra Valeri Manera.
-As she was a fan of the two and their dance style, they agreed to compose for their versions of opening themes (for a variety of animated TV shows) in 1998.
-Giorgio sung the lyrics for these compositions.
-Their first composition, Superman, released on Cristina D'Avena's album Fivelandia 16.'
+That same year, the duo met Alessandra Valeri Manera, the head of children's programming at Mediaset.
+Impressed by their musical style, she invited them to compose opening themes for animated television series.
+Vanni provided the vocals for these tracks.
+Their first composition, Superman, was included on Cristina D'Avena's album Fivelandia 16.